supasate/connected-react-router/README.md

 ```

 ## Cautions
-This is experimental project.
+This is still an experimental project.
 It relies on several alpha and beta things (i.e. react-hot-loader v3 and react-router v4).
 Anything can be changed.
 Bugs are certainly waiting for you to wake them up.
 Please use it at your own risk.

 ## Todos
 - Add tests